ganweisoft/WebPlugins/README.md

 ## **IoTCenterWebAPi**                                                                                                    [中文](https://github.com/ganweisoft/IoTCenterWebAPi/blob/main/README.md)

-OpenTOMs is a fully open-source, systematic, plugin-based, high-performance, out-of-the-box, and production-ready development framework for IoT industry applications.
+IoTCenterWebAPi is a fully open-source, systematic, plugin-based, high-performance, out-of-the-box, and production-ready development framework for IoT industry applications.
 The core code of IoTCenterWebAPi  is written in C# and built on the latest .NET 9.0.
 Plugins can be developed using popular programming languages such as Java, Python, C++, Go, and Rust.
 IoTCenterWebAPi  supports container deployment, local deployment (Windows, Linux, macOS), and low-power edge device deployment (ARM, RISC-V).

 ### Platform Support